dannyfa/Inflationary_Flows/README.md

 --network=networks/network.pkl --data_name=cifar10 --bs=1000 --total_samples=10000 --seed=42 --dims_to_keep=3072
 ```

-Here, once again, schedule for `--network` and `--dims_to_keep` optios need to match.
+Here, once again, schedule for `--network` and `--dims_to_keep` option need to match.
 Total number of samples used for roundtrip experiment can be changed using `--total_samples` and `--bs` determines batch size to use when simulating rountrips.
 Finally, `--seed` determines seed to use when sampling from given target dataset at the beginning of melt/inflation.
 Script outputs a .json file containing all simulation parameters along with mse result (averaged across all samples and dimensions).

 ## Running Toy 2D alpha-shape or 3D mesh experiments

-To run alpha-shape or mesh toy coverage experiments, run:
+To run alpha-shape or mesh toy coverage experiments, use:

 ```.bash
 torchrun --rdzv_endpoint=0.0.0.0:29501 run_toy_alphashape_mesh_exps.py \